Accrued Interest on Bonds

 If a bond is sold between interest payment dates, part of the sales price represents interest accrued to the date of the sale.
 For the year of the sale, the seller must report part of the sales price as interest income, even if the seller does not receive a Form 1099-INT.
 The buyer will treat this amount as a return of capital investment, reducing their basis in the bond.

 For the year of the sale, the buyer of the bond may receive a 1099-INT reflecting the accrued interest.
 This amount is taxable to the seller.
-This topic is complex and is out-of-scope for the VITA/TCE program.
+This topic is complex and is out-of-scope for the VITA/TCE programs.
 Taxpayers who buy or sell bonds between interest payment dates should be referred to a professional tax preparer.
 If taxpayers would like additional information, refer them to Publication 550, Investment Income and Expenses.

 To review information related to the software, go to the Volunteer Resource Guide, Income tab, Additional Interest, NAEOB, and State Adjustment Entries.